 Services such as cosmetic procedures, hearing aids and eye care that normally are not covered by insurance are priced at packaged rates with no additional discount.
 All payments are expected at the time of service.

 Patients who cannot pay some or all of their financial responsibility may qualify for short-term or long-term payment plans.
-Mount Carmel Health System’s short-term payment plan is interest-free and patient balances must be paid in full within ninety days.
-Longer term interest-bearing payment plans are available through HealthFirst Financial Services for those patients who cannot pay their balances within ninety days.
+Mount Carmel Health System’s short-term payment plan is interest-free and patient balances must be paid in full within one year.
+Longer term interest-bearing payment plans are available through HealthFirst Financial Services for those patients who cannot pay their balances within one year.

 Patient copays and deductibles may be eligible for discounted rates if a patient qualifies for financial assistance and earns less than 200 percent of the Federal Poverty Level Guidelines.

 Discounts are also available for those patients who are facing catastrophic costs associated with their medical care.
 Catastrophic costs occur when a patient’s medical expenses for an episode of care exceed 20 percent of their annual income.
 In these cases, patient copays and deductibles may also be included in the discount.